Website Redesign SEO: Avoid Harming Search Engine Rankings

 CopyEdit

-Ensuring that the staging site remains hidden prevents search engines from indexing incomplete content.
+Keep the staging site hidden.
+Then search engines won't index incomplete content.

 Step 4: Implement Changes with SEO in Mind – Website Redesign SEO

-Website Redesign SEOWith a secure staging environment, the redesign process can begin.
-Furthermore, every change should be made with SEO best practices in mind.
+With a secure staging environment in place, the redesign can begin.
+Make every change with SEO best practices in mind.

 Key Considerations

-• Navigation & URL Structure: If URLs are altered, appropriate redirects must be put in place.
+- Navigation & URL Structure: If you change URLs, put the right redirects in place.

-• Content Optimisation: Ensure content remains informative, relevant, and keyword-focused.
+- Content Optimisation: Keep content informative, relevant, and keyword-focused.

-• Internal Linking Strategy: Maintain a logical link structure to guide search engines and users effectively.
+- Internal Linking Strategy: Keep a logical link structure to guide search engines and users.

-• Mobile-Friendliness: Given the rise in mobile browsing, all new designs should be responsive.
+- Mobile-Friendliness: Given the rise in mobile browsing, make every new design responsive.

-All in all, strategic planning at this stage ensures that the new site aligns with SEO goals.
+Strategic planning at this stage keeps the new site aligned with your SEO goals.

 Step 5: Test the Redesigned Website for Errors